 Costs

 The Costs of a Non-Consent Operation shall be borne by the Participating Parties in accordance with their Participating Interest Share in the Non-Consent Operation (unless otherwise agreed by the Participating Parties).
 Within ____________ (______) days after a Non-Consent Operation has been conducted, the Operator shall furnish all other Parties with either (a) an itemized statement of the Cost of the Non-Consent Operation and an inventory of the pertinent equipment or (b) a detailed statement of monthly billings.
-The Operator shall furnish to the Parties a monthly statement showing operating, maintenance, and other expenses attributable to the Non-Consent Operation together with a statement of the quantity of Hydrocarbons produced, and the revenues from the sale of Hydrocarbon production for the preceding month from operations subject to Hydrocarbon Recoupment under this Article 16.
-In accounting for the revenues from Non-Consent Operations, Hydrocarbon production need not be separately metered, but may be determined upon the basis of monthly well tests, or as otherwise permitted in the MMS Surface or Subsurface Commingling Approval.
+The Operator shall furnish to the Parties a monthly statement showing operating expenses, maintenance expenses, and other Costs attributable to the Non-Consent Operation together with a statement of the quantity of Hydrocarbons produced, and the revenues from the sale of Hydrocarbon production for the preceding month from operations subject to Hydrocarbon Recoupment under this Article 16.
+In accounting for the revenues from Non-Consent Operations, Hydrocarbon production need not be separately metered, but may be determined upon the basis of monthly well tests, or as otherwise permitted in the DOI Surface or Subsurface Commingling Approval.
 Operating expenses shall be allocated under Article 16.8.3 (Operating and Maintenance Charges).
 If a Party takes its share of production in kind under Article 15 (Disposition of Hydrocarbon Production), that Party shall advise the Operator (in writing on or before the tenth day of the month following the month in which the Hydrocarbon production is sold or used off the premises) of the volumes of Hydrocarbons sold or used off the premises and the prices received for those Hydrocarbons so that the Operator may calculate the balance of any Hydrocarbon Recoupment amounts.

 The calculation of the balance of Hydrocarbon Recoupment shall be accomplished as follows: